 The whitepaper introduces a new architecture for building hybrid smart contracts, where Decentralized Oracle Networks offer key capabilities that blockchains cannot, serving as a secure off-chain computation layer that partly relies on blockchains for security yet operates with the connectedness, feature-richness, and scalability of off-chain systems.
 The result of this new abstraction layer is a growing suite of Chainlink Decentralized Services that power a vast array of secure, feature-rich smart contract applications capable of supporting a much broader set of users and use cases.

-To read the Chainlink 2.0 whitepaper, view the embedded PDF below or visit https://chain.link/whitepaper/, which also offers a broad overview of the paper’s design goals and the future of the Chainlink Network.
+To read the Chainlink 2.0 whitepaper, click the button below or visit https://chain.link/whitepaper, which also offers a broad overview of the paper’s design goals and the future of the Chainlink Network.

 The Chainlink 2.0 whitepaper was written by a team of world-class academic researchers specializing in fields like security, cryptography, distributed systems, game theory, mathematics, and various other computer science related disciplines.
 The team is headed by Ari Juels, previously Chief Scientist of RSA and now Chief Scientist of Chainlink Labs, and includes contributions from Lorenz Breidenbach, Christian Cachin, Benedict Chan, Alex Coventry, Steve Ellis, Farinaz Koushanfar, Andrew Miller, Brendan Magauran, Daniel Moroz, Sergey Nazarov, Alexandru Topliceanu, Florian Tramèr, and Fan Zhang.